Medicinal Plants Of Nepal

 Effective in treating ulcers and inflammations.

-Beneficial for leprosy and urinary discharge.
+Beneficial for Hansen's disease and urinary release.

 2. Leaves: